jan-bogaerts/mark/src/markdownCode.md

         >   - dependencies: (required)list of names of other transformers
         >   - isJson: (required)boolean, true if the transformer produces json data.
         >   description: (optional) a string that describes what the transformer does
         > - buildMessage(fragment): (required) a function that builds and returns the prompt that should be used for the transformer and text-fragment.
+Note: if there is an iterator function, the argument list may be different and must match the argument list of the callback parameter of the iterator.
-        > - renderResult(fragment): (optional) a function that builds the message, asks the gpt service to solve it and stores the result.
-It returns the result
+        > - renderResult(fragment): (optional) a function that renders the result for the specified fragment.
+        > - renderResults(): (optional) a function that renders a result which requires all the fragments in the project.
         > - calculateMaxTokens(inputTokenCount): (optional) a function that calculates and returns the expected maximum token count used for the transformer's prompt
+        > - iterator(fragment, callback, result) (optional): a function that iterates over 1 or more values and calls the callback function for each set of values that needs to be processed. the parameters of the callback function are passed on to the buildMessage function.
         >
         > use the following development stack:
         > - developed in javascript (ES5)